The Principles of Diffusion Models: Foundation of Ordinary Differential Equations

 \subsection{Exponential Integration Factor}

-Even ODE determined by a general time-varying velocity $\rvv$ does not admit closed-form solution, in some special case, we can solve them analytically or reducing its formulation to a better structural one. \paragraph{An Illustrative Example.} Consider the following linear scalar ODE:
+Even an ODE determined by a general time-varying velocity $\rvv$ does not admit a closed-form solution, in some special cases, we can solve them analytically or by reducing its formulation to a better structural one. \paragraph{An Illustrative Example.} Consider the following linear scalar ODE:

 where $L(t) \in \mathbb{R}$ is a continuous function.
 This equation is solvable in closed form, and its solution is well known (for any $s$ and $t$):

 This formula demonstrates how the solution evolves according to an exponential factor that accumulates the effect of the time-dependent coefficient $L(t)$.
 This motivates the use of \emph{exponential integration factors}: